OmarrSakr/Mealify-Site/README.md

 ---

 ## Live Demo 🌐
-- Check out the live demo of the project at [Mealify Site](https://omarrsakr.github.io/Mealify-Site/).
+- Check out the live demo of the project at [`Mealify Site`](https://omarrsakr.github.io/Mealify-Site/).

 ---